tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

     ![The values above are highlighted on the Delay action.](images/Hands-onlabstep-by-step-MediaAIimages/media/image146.png "Configure Delay action settings")

-20. Scroll down to the bottom or end of the Logic App Workflow, and choose **+New step**, then select **Add an action**.
+18. Scroll down to the bottom or end of the Logic App Workflow, and choose **+New step**, then select **Add an action**.

     ![+ New step is highlighted at the end of the Logic App Workflow](images/Hands-onlabstep-by-step-MediaAIimages/media/image147.png "New Step")

-21. Add another **Azure Functions Action** here that is configured identical to the one previously created within the **Until** loop action.
+19. Add another **Azure Functions Action** here that is configured identical to the one previously created within the **Until** loop action.
 The reason for this is the first one within the **Until** action will periodically update the status of the Video Processing within the Cosmos DB document with each iteration of the loop.
 This new Azure Function at the end of the Logic App Workflow will update the Video Processing State one final time before the Workflow finished execution.

     ![Azure Function Action is shown](images/Hands-onlabstep-by-step-MediaAIimages/media/function2.png "Azure Function")

-22. **Save** the Logic App.
+20. **Save** the Logic App.

-23. **Deploy** the updated Logic App to Azure.
+21. Click **Run** to run the Logic App.

 ## Exercise 5: Add video player to front-end application